JackeyLee007/paimon/docs/content/maintenance/dedicated-compaction.md

 * `--including_databases` is used to specify which database is to be compacted.
 In compact mode, you need to specify a database name, in compact_database mode, you could specify multiple database, regular expression is supported.
 * `--including_tables` is used to specify which source tables are to be compacted, you must use '|' to separate multiple tables, the format is `databaseName.tableName`, regular expression is supported.
 For example, specifying "--including_tables db1.t1|db2.+" means to compact table 'db1.t1' and all tables in the db2 database.
 * `--excluding_tables`  is used to specify which source tables are not to be compacted.
 The usage is same as "--including_tables". "--excluding_tables" has higher priority than "--including_tables" if you specified both.
+* `--force_snapshot` is used to specify whether to force snapshot for compacted tables.
+If set to true, a snapshot will be created even though there is no data change.
 * `--mode` is used to specify compaction mode.
 Possible values:
   * "divided" (the default mode if you haven't specified one): start a sink for each table, the compaction of the new table requires restarting the job.
   * "combined": start a single combined sink for all tables, the new table will be automatically compacted.